 Keeping your roof in good shape, although important, isn't always easy.
-Keeping the roof on your Mountain House home well-maintained can prolong its lifespan and reduce the need for costly repairs.
+Keeping the roof on your Mountain House home well-maintained can prolong its lifespan and save you from costly repairs.

 Our Rating